- The Washington Times - Wednesday, October 22, 2025

 Simple goblin masks priced at $4.99 a year ago now cost $9.99 or more, according to the trade group, which represents more than 30 retailers and manufacturers.

-She noted that most plastics and textiles for decorations and costumes come from China, where the White House imposed heavy duties on importers just as they received shipments for this month’s holiday.
+She noted that most plastics and textiles for decorations and costumes come from China.
+The White House imposed heavy duties on importers of Chinese goods just as they received shipments for Halloween.

 The National Confectioners Association, a candy industry trade group, estimates that revenue for chocolate and sweets will climb by 3% from $7.4 billion last year.
 That’s up from a 2.2% increase from 2023 to 2024.